Dates for Registration

 Tuition and Fee Payment

-The registration process is complete only when payment arrangements are confirmed by the Office of Student Financial Services.
-The Bulletin currently in effect is a standard reference for official University policies and regulations governing student financial obligations, and all students are expected and presumed to be familiar with the policies, regulations, and procedures as published.
+The registration process is complete only when payment arrangements are confirmed by Student Financial Services.
+The Bulletin currently in effect is a standard reference for official university policies and regulations governing student financial obligations, and all students are expected and presumed to be familiar with the policies, regulations, and procedures as published.